maciejmiklas/led-clock/README.md

 <img src="/doc/img/cables.jpg" width="640px"/>

 So we have hardware part for our display: 24 led modules with drivers.
 Now it's time to light them up!
 I've decided to go for Arduino Mega, because it has two serial ports, so it's easier to debug things.
-You could also use Uno, it this case you would have to daisy chain MAX chips and change addressing is software.
+You could also use Uno, it this case you would have to daisy chain MAX chips and change addressing in software.
 I've used separate line for each Max chip, but Uno just does not have enough digital output pins.

 I was looking for API that will join all led modules into one canvas, so that you can print spites on it without bothering with transitions between LED modules.
 I did not find anything that would make me happy so I've decided to implement one by myself.
 It provides not only simple canvas, but fonts and few animations.
 Basically everything that will be needed to display time and weather.

-So ... we have a display and API to control it.
-Now we need to get date and weather.
-Arduino does not support internet connectivity and it definitely does not have enough resources to process incoming data.
-So I've decided to use NodeMCU.
-With few Lua scripts I was able to implement simple API that is accessible over serial port.
-Arduino connects over it with NodeMCU, obtains time, date, weather and displays it.

 <img src="/doc/img/ledclockarch.png" width="640px"/>